The 8 Best Stops on the West Coast of New Zealand’s South Island West

 Find out more about the Wanaka lavender farm here

 Check out “that Wanaka tree”

 “That Wanaka Tree” is without a doubt the most famous tree in New Zealand and likely the most photographed in the world.
 With that said, I don’t find it that amazing but it’s still worth checking out.
-Its only 2 minutes from the town centre and you can find it easily with a quick google search or just as a local.
+Its only 2 minutes from the town center and you can find it easily with a quick google search or just as a local.

 Relax on the lake